Skip to main content

 She was intimidated by the regular chores the women of the house did.
 She could see two worlds in her house.

 She would silently help her sisters-in-law serve dinner around the table as she heard her father lewdly remark on the anarchists.
 These men did not even spare children and women.
 Her brothers would agree.
-Like they did every day to every word their British superior officers would utter even if it were meant to insult them.
+Like they did every day to every word their British superior officers would utter, even if it was meant to insult them.

 “What kind of men think that killing a lady and child was for the sake of their love for their country?”
 Abhaya was laying the pickles on the rooftop that winter afternoon when she heard her mother speak to her aunt.
 Kakima, a distant aunt married to her father's cousin, would come by now and then, with news of what was happening in the world outside theirs.
-Abhaya wondered how she got to know these things.
+Abhaya wondered how she had come to know these things.
 Kakima had made the ladies gasp today with awful news.
 Saheb's wife and child were murdered in a car bombing by the anarchists on their way to the hospital.
 In the village of Lakutiya, words spread fast.
-In the cities it took time.
-But somehow Kakima despite living in the town seemed to get such news way before Abhaya’s mother did in the lap of Lakutiya’s nature.
-The attack was supposed to be on Saheb, but he left in a different car and that saved his life.
-A man was caught, a woman absconding.
+In the cities, it took time.
+But somehow Kakima, despite living in the town, seemed to get such news way before Abhaya’s mother did, in the lap of Lakutiya’s nature.
+The attack was supposed to be on Saheb, but he left in a different car, and that saved his life.
+A man was caught, and a woman absconded.
 The audacity of women to do all that.
-The women with their drapes carefully placed over their heads put the end over their mouths and gasped.
+The women, with their drapes carefully placed over their heads, put the end over their mouths and gasped.
 The police were running around the neighbourhood at night looking for those men.
 They feared the hideout was nearby.

 “I heard they are also attacking Imperial police, especially those who caught them.”
 Her mother heard Kakima rant, worried.
 Her husband was one of them.